CarineRey/caars/README.md

                            (Family_name.fa) in fasta format.
   --outdir PATH            Destination directory.
   --sample-sheet PATH      sample sheet file.
-  --seq2sp-dir PATH        Directory containing all link files
+  --seq2sp-dir PATH        Directory containing all linked files
                            (Family_name.tsv).
-A line for each sequence and its species spaced by a tabulation.
+Each line contains a sequence name and its species spaced by a tabulation.
   --species-tree ABSOLUTE  PATH Species tree file in nw format containing all
                            species.
 Warning absolute path is required.
-  [--dag-graph PATH]       Write dag graph in an dot file (Can take a lot of
+  [--dag-graph PATH]       Write dag graph in a dot file (Can take a lot of
                            time)
   [--debug]                Get intermediary files (Default:false) [--family-subset PATH]   A file containing a subset of families to use.